Expediency Discernment Council

-The Expediency Discernment Council of the System (مجمع تشخیص مصلحت نظام Majma'-e Tašxis-e Maslahat-e Nezâm) is an administrative assembly of Iran appointed by the Supreme Leader and was created upon the revision to the Constitution on 6 February 1988.
-It was originally set up to resolve differences or conflicts between the Majlis and the Guardian Council, but "its true power lies more in its advisory role to the Supreme Leader."
+The Expediency Discernment Council of the System (مجمع تشخیص مصلحت نظام) is an administrative assembly of Iran appointed by the supreme leader and was created upon the revision to the Constitution on 6 February 1988.
+It was originally set up to resolve differences or conflicts between the Majlis and the Guardian Council, but "its true power lies more in its advisory role to the Supreme Leader".
 According to Hooman Majd, the Leader "delegated some of his own authority to the council—granting it supervisory powers over all branches of the government" following President Mahmoud Ahmadinejad's election in 2005.

-Members of the council are chosen by the Supreme Leader every five years.
+Members of the council are chosen by the supreme leader every five years.

 History and role

 By 1987, the legislative process as well as the country's long-term policy formation had come to a standstill due to the doctrinal conflict between radical factions of the Islamic Consultative Assembly and the Guardian Council, which officials described as coercive at the time.
 Consultations in February the following year led to Ayatollah Khomeini ordering the appointment of a 13-member council that was given legislative authority: it could pass temporary laws (effective for three-year periods).
-Article 112 of Iran's Constitution states the EDC will be convened by the Supreme Leader to determine expedience cases where the Guardian Council finds an Islamic Consultative Assembly decision against the principles of religious law or the constitution, and where the Consultative Assembly is unable to satisfy the Guardian Council in view of the expedience of the Islamic Republic of Iran.
-Formally, the Expediency Discernment Council of the System (or Regime) is primarily a constitutional advisory body for the Supreme Leader (at the latter's behest), as described in article 112 of the Islamic Republic's Constitution.
+Article 112 of Iran's Constitution states the EDC will be convened by the supreme leader to determine expedience cases where the Guardian Council finds an Islamic Consultative Assembly decision against the principles of religious law or the constitution, and where the Consultative Assembly is unable to satisfy the Guardian Council in view of the expedience of the Islamic Republic of Iran.
+Formally, the Expediency Discernment Council of the System is primarily a constitutional advisory body for the supreme leader (at the latter's behest), as described in article 112 of the Islamic Republic's Constitution.
 It is meant to "discern the interests of the Islamic Republic" by resolving internal regime conflicts.
-The Council consisted of thirteen members when originally convened, and included six clergy members (appointed by the Supreme Leader), six public officials (President, Prime Minister, Majles Speaker, Supreme Court Chief Justice, Prosecutor General, and a Supreme Leader representative), as well as the Majles member whose legislation was overturned.
-The EDC Chairman is appointed every five years by the Supreme Leader.
-Even though the Supreme Leader is a member of the Council itself (and it being his advisory council), he can deputize the Council.
+The Council consisted of thirteen members when originally convened, and included six clergy members (appointed by the supreme leader), six public officials (President, Prime Minister, Majles Speaker, Supreme Court Chief Justice, Prosecutor General, and a supreme leader representative), as well as the Majles member whose legislation was overturned.
+The EDC Chairman is appointed every five years by the supreme leader.
+Even though the supreme leader is a member of the Council itself (and it being his advisory council), he can deputize the Council.
 Nine years later, in 1997, Khamenei expanded its membership to thirty-four, twenty-five of whom were thence appointed for five-year terms.
-During February 2007, a new Council was formed, with twenty-seven members being directly chosen by the Supreme Leader this time.
+During February 2007, a new Council was formed, with twenty-seven members being directly chosen by the supreme leader this time.